Brvilardi/LambdaURLCognito/README.md

 # LambdaURLCognito

 ## Overview
-Lambda Function URLs are a feature of AWS Lambda that allows the invocation of a Lambda function via HTTPS request without the need of any other AWS service to handle the request (usually this was done with Amazon API Gateway).
+Lambda Function URLs are a new feature that allows the invocation of a Lambda function via HTTPS request without the need of any other AWS service to handle the request (before this feature we **had** to use services like Amazon API Gateway).

 Lambda URLs come with two AuthTypes (NONE and IAM_USER), with NONE everyone with the endpoint can make requests and with IAM_USER the Lambda is only invoked if the request have an IAM User or Role credentials which has an ALLOW policy to invoke that Lambda function